 Just2Trade Review Summary

-Just2Trade charges very low commission on stocks and ETFs - just $2.50 per trade - which makes it one of the cheapest online stock brokers
+Just2Trade charges very low commission on stocks and ETFs - just $2.50 per trade.
+This is the lowest flat rate commission among online stock brokers.

-Retirement account holders will have to pay $35 annual IRA fee, which is waived only for
+At Just2Trade retirement account holders will have to pay $50 annual IRA fee, which is waived only for

 accounts with over $10,000 in assets that had at least 40 trades that year.

 Just2Trade is not friendly to small balance investors: there is a $2,500 minimum account balance requirement.
 If client's balance falls below $2,500, the trading